BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 - PR is initiated by the developer by:

-1. Click on *Pull requests* in your repository
+1. Click on `Pull requests` in your repository
-2. *New pull request*
+2. `New pull request`
 3. Choose the right parent branch to merge to and the branch to be merged on the top left
-4. *Create pull request*
+4. `Create pull request`
-5. Assign yourself as the *Assignee* (to get notifications about changes/comments)
+5. Assign yourself as the `Assignee` (to get notifications about changes/comments)
-6. Once done, find your reviewer, assign them in the *Reviewers* section on the top-left, and notify them
+6. Once done, find your reviewer, assign them in the `Reviewers` section on the top-left, and notify them
 7. Wait for the reviewer to finish their review (described in the [Pull Request Review as a Reviewer](#pull-request-review-as-a-reviewer) section)
 8. Reply/Accept suggestions/Implement changes (don't forget to `git push`)
-9. Click on *Re-request review* in the *Reviewers* section on the top-left (two arrows in a circular shape)
+9. Click on `Re-request review` in the `Reviewers` section on the top-left (two arrows in a circular shape)
 10. Repeat steps 7-9 as many times as necessary
 11. Merge the PR once all the comments/suggestions are solved and the PR is approved by the reviewer

-- Note: I like to create a PR right after the first commit to the new branch and assign myself
-    - Because the PR is not ready for review, I mark it as *Draft* (on the top right *Still in progress?
-Convert to draft*).
-Once done, you can open the PR and click *Ready for review* to enable the review process
-    - This helps me to keep track of all my open PRs
-    - Remove the *Draft* before asking for the review
-- Note: Clicking on *Re-request review* allows the reviewer to submit another review.
+**Note:** Clicking on `Re-request review` allows the reviewer to submit another review.
 It also allows them to re-approve the PR in case they pre-approved it and the approval was dismissed

+**Recommendation:** Create a Pull request as soon as possible, even if the development is not yet complete.
+You can use `Still in progress?
+Convert to draft` option in GitHub Pull request and/or prefix the *draft* PR title with `Draft:` to keep track of your open PRs.
+You can view the open PRs by clicking the Pull request icon on the top right (next to your profile icon).

+**Recommendation:** You can put a checklist in the PR message body to track your TODO list.
+This also makes it easier to summarize the *implementations* included in the PR before the merge.

 ### Pull Request Review as a Reviewer

-- Once you are nominated as a PR Reviewer, don't forget to check if you are *officially* assigned in the *Reviewers* tab in the PR (top left)
+- Once you are nominated as a PR Reviewer, don't forget to check if you are *officially* assigned in the `Reviewers` tab in the PR (top left)
     - This way, you get notified about any changes to the PR

 - To start a review as a reviewer:

-1) Go to *Pull requests* tab
+1. Go to *Pull requests* tab
-2) Find the Pull request you were asked to review
+2. Find the Pull request you were asked to review
-3) Go to *Files changed* tab
+3. Go to *Files changed* tab
-4) Look for the changes
+4. Look for the changes
-5) Go to the line you want to comment on/make a suggestion
+5. Go to the line you want to comment on/make a suggestion
-6) Click on the small blue `+` sign (you can select multiple lines by dragging the `+` sign down)
+6. Click on the small blue `+` sign (you can select multiple lines by dragging the `+` sign down)
-7) Add a comment or a suggestion (`+/-` sign)
+7. Add a comment or a suggestion (`+/-` sign)
-8) **Important** Click on *Start a review* (if it's the first comment/suggestion, otherwise click on *Add review comment/suggestion*)
+8. **Important** Click on *Start a review* (if it's the first comment/suggestion, otherwise click on *Add review comment/suggestion*)
-9) Add all your comments/suggestions
+9. Add all your comments/suggestions
-10) Once done, go to the top and click *Finish your review*
+10. Once done, go to the top and click *Finish your review*
-11) You add an overall comment if you like
+11. You add an overall comment if you like
-12) Select the required follow-up - *Comment/Approve/Request changes*. *Request changes* will probably be the most common option, especially at the beginning of the PR
+12. Select the required follow-up - *Comment/Approve/Request changes*. *Request changes* will probably be the most common option, especially at the beginning of the PR
-13) Wait for the developer to reply/accept suggestions/implement changes (described in the [Pull Request Review as a Developer](#pull-request-review-as-a-reviewer) section)
+13. Wait for the developer to reply/accept suggestions/implement changes (described in the [Pull Request Review as a Developer](#pull-request-review-as-a-reviewer) section)
-14) Repeat steps 1-13 as many times as necessary
+14. Repeat steps 1-13 as many times as necessary
-15) Approve the PR once your are happy the status of the code
+15. Approve the PR once your are happy the status of the code

 - Submitting comments/suggestions this way, all your comments/suggestions will be marked as *Pending* and submitted only once at the very end of this PR round.
     - Clicking on *Add single comment* instead of *Add review comment/suggestion* would send a separate notification for each comment to everyone following the repository.